Microsoft’s EU data boundary will begin rollout in January 2023

 Apple announce new security and privacy features

 Apple will introduce new security and privacy improvements amid an increase in cyber-attacks.
 Users will be able to back up their data on iCloud using end-to-end encryption, meaning that only the user will be able to access this data.
 It also protects users against the threat of hackers.
-In one year alone, data breaches increased by 68%.
 Privacy groups have applauded this development, as it advocates for increased cyber protection against hackers and government surveillance.

 ICO fines five companies over £400,000 for making illegal marketing calls

-Head of the UK Information Commissioner’s Office, Andy Curry, stated that five rogue companies used ‘pressure tactics’ and ‘misleading statements’ to sell electronic appliances and insurance.
+Head of the UK Information Commissioner’s Office stated that five rogue companies used pressure methods to sell electronic appliances and insurance.
 Almost half a million illegal calls were made, targeting individuals over 60.
-The receivers of the calls were registered with the Telephone Preference Service, making it unlawful to make these marketing calls.
 This fine contributes to more than £2 million in penalties issued by the ICO this year for spam calls, emails and texts.

 European Council pursues EU digital wallet